 Now edit config.yml to set

 serverwebroot, it is in the form of a

 standard SCP file destination.
 Then

-fdroid deploy will do the publishing
+fdroid deploy will do the

-than the one generated by
+signing key rather than the one generated by

 fdroid init, just edit